-Professor Viola is a specialist in 20th century Russian history, focusing on policial and social history.
-Her research interests include gender, rurality, political culture, and violence in the era of Stalin.
+Professor Viola is a specialist in 20th century Russian history, focusing on political and social history.
+Her research interests include women, peasants, political culture, and Stalinist terror.